hashicorp/consul/website/source/docs/agent/http/operator.html.markdown

 endpoint can be used to remove the failed server so that it is no longer affects the Raft quorum.

-An `?address=` query parameter is required and should be set to the `IP:port` for the server to remove.
+Either an `?id=` or `?address=` query parameter is required and should be set to the peer ID or `IP:port` respectively for the server to remove.
 The port number is usually 8300, unless configured otherwise.
 Nothing is required in the body of the request.

 By default, the datacenter of the agent is targeted; however, the `dc` can be provided using the `?dc=` query parameter.